Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 \subsubsection{Consistency}

-We obtain, in Theorem \ref{lse_map}, a basic Lipschitz estimate for the log-sum-exp activation which is a key result for the consistency of the estimator.
-It shows that the map $\mathrm{LSE}_T:\mathbb{R}^m \to \mathbb{R}$ with $u \mapsto T \log\!\Bigl(\sum_{i=1}^m e^{u_i/T}\Bigr)$ is 1\,-Lipschitz with respect to standard norms, meaning that small changes in the input vector lead to proportionally small changes in the LSE output.
+We obtain, in Theorem \ref{lse_map}, a basic Lipschitz estimate for the log-sum-exp function, which is a result we leverage to prove the consistency of the estimator.
+It shows that the map $\mathrm{LSE}_T:\mathbb{R}^m \to \mathbb{R}$ with $u \mapsto T \log\!\Bigl(\sum_{i=1}^m e^{u_i/T}\Bigr)$ is 1-Lipschitz with respect to standard norms, meaning that small changes in the input vector lead to proportionally small changes in the LSE output.